stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

 And then both `dump(&s1)` and `dump("hello world")` work properly.
 (Here `Deref` coercion kicks in and Rust will convert `&String` to `&str` for you.)

-To summarise, assignment of a non-trivial value moves the value from one location to another.
+To summarise, assignment of a non-Copy value moves the value from one location to another.
 Otherwise, Rust would be forced to _implicitly_ do a copy and break its promise to make allocations explicit.